rayandaod/french-intent-classification/README.md

 | FlauBERT-Base-Uncased (sum) | 0.52 | 0.54 | 0.52 | 0.52 | 0.05s |
 | FlauBERT-Base-Uncased (sum-norm) | 0.57 | 0.69 | 0.51 | 0.56 | 0.05s |

+More evaluation results can be found inside the model folders.

 ### Example test set (imbalanced, small)

-It was provided to me and is located in `data/ILLUIN/examples.csv`.
+This set was provided to me and is located in `data/ILLUIN/examples.csv`.
 Although this test set is too small and imbalanced to be used for training, we are including it for completeness.

-The results are averaged over the entire dataset.
+The results are averaged over the entire dataset:

 | Model | Accuracy | Precision | Recall | F1-score | Speed |
 | ----- | -------- | --------- | ------ | -------- | ----- |